 It isn’t necessarily people’s work that I admire, so much as their thoughts, their drive, their style, their talents and their ability to tease what I call the ‘essence’ out of life.
 And that essence can be teased in so many ways.
 George Shaw is the only well-known artist that comes to mind that does this.

 Last night I found myself (not accidentally) in a sweet little place called the Kitchen Garden on the outskirts of Birmingham listening to the poetic, melodic, and emotionally moving songs created by two blokes and their guitars: Ezio and Booga.
 Ezio sings.
-They both play guitar.
+They both play guitar and timbales.
 Have you heard of them?
 Perhaps not.
 They are a two-some outfit, and have been going for many years now.
 I came across them just recently, introduced to me by someone very close to me.
 I had never heard of them.
 But as soon as I started listening to their music, and I mean really listening, to the words as well as the sounds, I fell in love.
+I might as well have learnt How to play the timbales, just so I could recreate those mellifluous tunes.
 Six months ago I had never heard of them.
 Now I have seen them play live twice (and am planning another night).
 I’ve even conversed with them, albeit a little nervously in my own stumbling style.

 They aren’t very well-known, yet they should be.
 But as to why that is, that is an unanswerable question that isn’t relevant here, what is relevant to me is that I will now cite them as amongst my creative influences.
 They have that passion and drive I spoke of above.
 They seem to be constantly pushing always onwards and forwards by their innate desire to create and tease the ‘essence’ out of life.
 They don’t seem to be looking for fame, particularly.
 Fame is nice, for sure.
 But they just love what they do.
 Their songs speak more than just the mere words.
 Their guitar playing is incredible.
 I’m not remotely musical but I can see and hear that.
 They aren’t painters, but they inspire me just as much, more so, than any painter I can name here.
 I’d like to think that I have that creative drive and that passion, and the desire to tease the essence out of life.